 Overview

-Our most reliable knowledge about health, diseases and their treatment comes from high-quality research.
+The most reliable knowledge about health, diseases and their treatment comes from high-quality research.
 University of Birmingham 's Health Research Methods degree is taught by leading researchers in applied healthcare.

 Career opportunities

-These are skills that are vital for anyone wanting to begin or enhance their career in healthcare and health-related fields: from clinical and allied health professionals or healthcare providers, health and biomedical researchers, those working in pharmaceutical and healthcare industries or in public and charity sector organisations.
-This course can also open a variety of avenues to further your career development including a basis for study into PhD.
+The knowledge, skills and experience gained on the Health Research Methods programme are vital for anyone wanting to begin or enhance their career in healthcare and health-related fields: from clinical and allied health professionals or healthcare providers, health and biomedical researchers, those working in pharmaceutical and healthcare industries or in public and charity sector organisations.

 Get more details